zjcasas/zjcasas.github.io/dungeons_and_dragons_tools/README.txt

 To Do
 General:
-    May want to improve readability with a new font Race Pages:
+    May want to improve readability with a new font the website on mobile isn't quite how I'd like it.
+I'll have to fix it in the future.
+Race Pages:
     Add content to other pages.
 (Currently only Dwarf is populated) Class Pages: